BenjaminMassey/BeanBoyBot/README.md

 This project is currently written entirely in Java.
 It has been written mostly by me, with some additions as seen in the "Thank Yous" section.

-This project is all written in Java, using Pircbot as base: http://www.jibble.org/pircbot.php
+This project uses Pircbot as base: http://www.jibble.org/pircbot.php

-Make sure to check out pircbot, it makes a lot of the silly Twitch interaction a whole lot easier.
+Make sure to check it out, it makes a lot of the silly Twitch interaction a whole lot easier.

 You're going to need to have your own account setup to act as the Twitch bot, and figure out how to get an API key and whatnot for it.
 Google should make all that fairly easy.